wtsi-npg/partisan/README.md

 ## Requirements

 - The `baton-do` executable from the [baton](https://github.com/wtsi-npg/baton) iRODS client distribution.
-Version >=4.3.1 is required.
+Version >=5.0.2 is required.
+This is the earliest version that fixes a longstanding bug in handling iRODS creation and modification timestamps of collections and data object.
 - The unit tests use the
   [iRODS client icommands](https://github.com/irods/irods_client_icommands)
   clients.
 These are not required during normal operation.